SimonBoothroyd/tico/README.md

 ## Getting Started

-To optimize the geometry of a molecule, you can use `tico.opt.optimize`.
-This takes as input and initial set of cartesian coordinates, and a function that returns the energy and gradient of the molecule at a given coordinate.
+To geometry of a molecule can be optimized using the `tico.opt.optimize` function.
+It takes as input and initial set of cartesian coordinates, and a function that returns the energy and gradient of the molecule at a given set of coordinates.

 Creating a molecule to optimize can be easily done using the `openff.toolkit` package: